-The ETIAS visa will be a legal requirement for New Zealanders entering the Schengen zone, as of 2020.
-The visa can be easily obtained through applying online and completing the easy-to-follow online process.
+The ETIAS visa waiver will be a legal requirement for New Zealanders entering the Schengen zone, as of 2021.
+The visa waiver can be easily obtained through applying online and completing the easy-to-follow online process.

 New Zealanders will need to provide accurate passport details, along with their personal details (which include information about their health and travel plans).

 The online ETIAS application for New Zealanders also includes security questions.